turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 ## Basic Structure of a Server-Side Test

 1. DB setup (if testing route that interacts with the database)
-2. Make a request to a route
+2. Make a request to a server route
 3. Get a response from the server
 4. Test the response
 5. DB clean up (if testing route that interacts with the database)

-What do we test the response for?
+What about the response should we test?
   * The status code
   * What content type do we expect? (json, plain text)
-* What is the basic structure of the response body? (object, array)
+  * What is the data structure of the response body? (object, array)
   * What should be contained in the body?
     - If it's an array, how many elements should be in the array?
     - If it's an object, what properties and values should the object have?

 ## Let's Go Through Some Examples